Tainter gate

 The Tainter gate is a type of radial arm floodgate used in dams and canal locks to control water flow.
-It is named for Wisconsin structural engineer Jeremiah Burnham Tainter.
+It is named for its inventor, the Wisconsin structural engineer Jeremiah Burnham Tainter.

+Tainter, an employee of the lumber firm Knapp, Stout and Co., invented the gate in 1886 for use on the company's dam that forms Lake Menomin in the United States.

+Description

 A side view of a Tainter gate resembles a slice of pie with the curved part of the piece facing the source or upper pool of water and the tip pointing toward the destination or lower pool.
 The curved face or skinplate of the gate takes the form of a wedge section of cylinder.
 The straight sides of the pie shape, the trunnion arms, extend back from each end of the cylinder section and meet at a trunnion which serves as a pivot point when the gate rotates.